-Local students will have two historic first days of school next week - Salisbury Post
+Local students will have two historic first days of school this week - Salisbury Post

-Local students will have two historic first days of school next week
+Local students will have two historic first days of school this week

 By Carl Blankenship